LordAmit/muse/README.md

 This repository is a refactoring of the original Muse tool written by Richie Bonnett, done as a part of W&M's Software Engineering course, CSCI 435, year 2018.

 # Compilation
-The source code of Muse is available in [Code](Code) section of this repository, as a Java Project maintained using the open source IDE, Eclipse.
-To compile, simply clone this repo, and then import this project as a Java project in Eclipse.
+The source code of Muse is available in [Code](https://gitlab.com/WM-CSCI435-F18/android-muse/tree/master/code) section of this repository.
+It is maintained using the open source Eclipse Java IDE.
+To compile, simply clone this repo, and then import the project as a Java project in Eclipse.

 # Usage
 Muse relies on [MDroidPlus](https://gitlab.com/SEMERU-Code-Public/Android/Mutation/MDroidPlus).
 You will need the `libs4ast` folder of that project in order to run Muse.